ABOUT THE AUTHORS

 I am also a carver, both in stone and wood.
 I have made several talking sticks for various people, and have also been privileged to make several sacred pipes out of alabaster and soapstone.
 I have discovered that what others say is true: if you learn to pay attention, the stone or the wood will show you what is within, and will help in the creation process.
 The act of carving a ceremonial object should be one of teamwork, and works best if you put yourself aside.

 My walk on this path is always interesting, and I have learned many things and met many good people.
 I have to thank Muin'iskw for her many many teachings, and for her patience with her man's many questions as he ran to try to catch up.
 I also thank our mutual mentor, David Gehue, for his guidance and encouragement, and for his gift of friendship.
-We have also received much guidance and help from Dancing Bear, an Elder who always has answers to the questions that perplex us.
-Finally, I honour my brother, Standing Bear, with whom we have shared many experiences.
+Both were amazing sources of traditional information, and they will be missed by those of us who still have so much to learn.
+I have also received much guidance and help from Dancing Bear, an Elder who always has answers to the questions that perplex us.
+Finally, I honour my brother, Standing Bear, with whom I have shared many experiences.
 I also thank all of those who have given me a teaching to carry with me on my walk - some by deliberate teaching, some by their good example, and some by their bad example.
 I honour you all for your interaction in my life.

 About our music: